 - Awesome Planet, a new film, is now open in the Land pavilion.

 - Also, Disney is adding “Journey of Water”, an interactive fountain/water feature inspired by Moana, near the Seas Pavilion.
-This is scheduled to open in 2021.
+Expect this to open in late 2023.

 Epcot: World Showcase Changes

-- Remy’s Ratatouille Adventure, a new Ratatouille themed ride, is underway in the back of the France pavilion.
-The opening date is planned for April-June 2020.
+- Remy’s Ratatouille Adventure, a new Ratatouille themed ride, is now open in the France pavilion.

-- The Canada pavilion now has a new film, Canada Far and Wide, and a new projection system to the theater.
+- The Canada pavilion now has a new film, Canada Far and Wide, and new projection system.

-- Additionally, a Beauty and the Beast sing-a-long has been added to the France pavilion, sharing theater space with Impressions de France.
+- Additionally, a Beauty and the Beast sing-a-long is now sharing theater space with Impressions de France in the France pavilion.

-- La Creperie de Paris, a new crepe restaurant is also coming to the France pavilion in the Summer 2020.
+- La Creperie de Paris, a new crepe restaurant is also now open in the France pavilion.

-- Regal Eagle Smokehouse: Craft Drafts and Barbecue is now open.
+- Regal Eagle Smokehouse: Craft Drafts and Barbecue is now open in the American Adventure.
 It features a huge smoker in the middle of the outdoor seating area.
-Stop in and grab some BBQ and beer!

-- Agent P’s World Showcase Adventure is being replaced by Disney’s Duck Tales World Showcase Adventure using the Play Disney Parks app.
-Agent P’s closes on February 17, 2020.
+- Lastly, Duck Tales World Showcase Adventure will replace Agent P’s World Showcase Adventure.
 There is no word yet on when the Duck Tales game starts.

 Hollywood Studios Changes

 The most anticipated addition in the history of Disney World, Star Wars: Galaxy’s Edge, is now open at Hollywood Studios.
 This 14-acre addition lets you be part of the Star Wars franchise.
-Galaxy’s Edge is the second new land added to this park, following Toy Story Land.
+Disney also recently added Toy Story Land to Hollywood Studios.

-- Mickey’s and Minnie’s Runaway Railway, the other big ride coming to this park, opens in the Chinese Theatre on March 4, 2020.
+- Mickey’s and Minnie’s Runaway Railway, the other big ride is now open in the Chinese Theatre!

 - Disney is also adding a new table service restaurant to Toy Story Land.
-Roundup Rodeo BBQ should open sometime in 2020.
+Roundup Rodeo BBQ is expected to open sometime in late 2022.

-- Lastly, a new theater called Mickey Shorts Theater will open on March 4, 2020 showing Mickey Mouse short cartoons in the park’s theater district.
-This will be a nice compliment to Mickey’s and Minnie’s Runaway Railway.
+- Lastly, a new theater called Mickey Shorts Theater is also now open!
+It shows Mickey Mouse short cartoons in the park’s theater district.
+This is a nice compliment to Mickey’s and Minnie’s Runaway Railway.

 Animal Kingdom Changes

 Of all the changes coming to Disney World, there are very few happening in Animal Kingdom.
-This park has gotten the most love over the last few years, though, so this is understandable.
 Here are the few things happening in Animal Kingdom.

 Disney World has 25+ resorts and hotels scattered throughout the property.
 And there’s more in the works.
 So, here’s the current news on changes coming to Disney World as it relates to the resorts.

-- Star Wars: Galactic Starcruiser, a Star Wars hotel, is currently under construction adjacent to Star Wars: Galaxy’s Edge in Hollywood Studios.
-It will be a small, boutique hotel with 2 days and 2 nights of highly immersive, interactive elements.
-This will open sometime in 2021.
+- Star Wars: Galactic Starcruiser, a Star Wars hotel, is now open.
+It is adjacent to Star Wars: Galaxy’s Edge in Hollywood Studios.
+It is a small, boutique hotel with 2 days and 2 nights of highly immersive, interactive elements.

 - Another new hotel, Disney Riviera Resort, a new Disney Vacation Club resort, is now open.
 Find it next to Caribbean Beach Resort.